W

 Corgi standing in grass with tongue out

-The two main types of corgis have different origins
+The two main types of corgis have different origins.

-There are two types of Welsh corgi and the main differences between them are their coloration, size, and bone structure.
+There are two types of Welsh corgi, and the main differences between them are their coloration, size, and bone structure.

 • Pembroke Corgis: Popularized by Queen Elizabeth II, Pembroke corgis are somewhat smaller and slighter than Cardigan corgis.
 They come in three main colors: red, sable, and tricolor splashed with white.

 • Cardigan corgis: Possessing a heavier build compared to corgis of the Pembroke variety and a long bushy tail, Cardigan corgis also have a similar coat pattern to the former group of canines.
-However, they have a greater variation of color including black and white, blue merle, brindle and white, red and white, sable and white, tan and white.
+However, they have a greater variation of color, including black and white, blue merle, brindle and white, red and white, sable and white, and tan and white.

 According to the American Kennel Club, the Pembroke corgi is the 13th most popular breed in the country (the Cardigan ranks at 68).
 The breed is also popular in the United Kingdom.